-Here at the Colorado Fetal Care Center, we aim to provide awareness and information regarding birth defects, as well as available treatments.
-We know that not all can be prevented, but we want to help guide and educate you.
+At Children's Hospital Colorado's Colorado Fetal Care Center, we aim to provide awareness and information regarding birth defects, as well as available treatments.
 Take a look at the top 10 things you should know about birth defects.

 - A congenital birth defect is a structural abnormality of the baby present at birth.
 Some common examples include cleft lip and palate, club foot and spina bifida.

-- The most common birth defect is congenital heart disease, affecting 1 out of every 120 births.
+- The most common birth defects are congenital heart defects, or CHDs.
+CHDs affect nearly 1 out of every 100 births.

 - Some birth defects have a genetic cause, which means there is a problem with the DNA.
-Our genetic counselors can help you understand what this means for your family.
-This type of defect can be inherited from the parents or caused by new changes only present in the baby.
+Prenatal genetic screening and testing and our expert genetic counselors can help you understand what this means for your family.
+Genetic defects can be inherited from the parents or caused by new changes only present in the baby.

 - Regular prenatal care and ultrasound can help detect some birth defects early in pregnancy.
 Prenatal care should start in the first 12 weeks of pregnancy.

-- Some birth defects can be treated surgically with an operation, while the baby is still inside the uterus.
+- Some birth defects can be treated surgically with an operation called fetal surgery, while the baby is still inside the uterus.

-- At the Colorado Fetal Care Center we are at the forefront of new treatments for some birth defects.
+- Our Colorado Fetal Care Center is at the forefront of new treatments for many birth defects.

 - Healthy habits prior to pregnancy can prevent some birth defects and improve pregnancy outcomes.
 This includes a balanced diet, stopping smoking and alcohol, and good control of maternal health conditions, such as diabetes.